dhani2610/sistem-informasi-reorder-coffee/README.md

 You're getting a multi-purpose tool for building complex apps.

 Soft UI Dashboard PRO Laravel at a glance:
 * 70 handcrafted UI components.
-From buttons and inputs to navbars and cards, everything is designed to create visually cohesive interfaces.
+From buttons and inputs to navbars and cards, everything is Development to create visually cohesive interfaces.
 * 7 example pages to get you started
 * fully-functional authentication system, register and user profile editing features built with Laravel
 * Documentation for each component so you can get started fast